How much money medical assistants make varies depending on numerous factors.

 - Update and maintain patient medical records

-- Manage coding and billing
+- Manage coding and billing (if properly trained)

 - Assist patients with medical forms

-- Handle and perform bookkeeping
+- Handle and perform bookkeeping (if properly trained)

-As the medical assistant field continues grows it will offer new career advancement opportunities and diverse career choices for working medical assistants.
+As the medical assistant field grows, it will offer new career advancement opportunities and diverse career choices.